ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 # Upgrading weak cipher suites on a VPN gateway
 {: #upgrading-weak-ciphers}

-To maintain security best practices and minimize security vulnerabilities, VPN for VPC now supports an enhanced cipher suite, providing new algorithms and removing weak algorithms to meet customer compliance requirements.
+To maintain security best practices and minimize security vulnerabilities, VPN for VPC supports an enhanced cipher suite, providing new algorithms and removing weak algorithms to meet customer compliance requirements.
 VPN gateways that use weak ciphers put networks and data at risk and compromise compliance, requiring an upgrade to the secure cipher suite.
 {: shortdesc}

 As of 20 September 2022, the following VPN IKE and IPsec ciphers are deprecated: